 - Management team: Provide as much information as possible about the people involved in your business.
 You should include: their role, skills, experience and what they will bring to the business.

 - Financial plan: This is one of the most important parts of your business plan where you can outline all financial information relating to your business.
-You should include: start-up costs, projected balance sheets, amount of money necessary to get the business off the ground, amount needed over year 2, 3 and 5 of the business, the plans for your funds and any additional funding required and all ongoing business expenses (salaries, insurance costs, promotional expenses etc.)
+You should include: start-up costs, projected balance sheets, amount of money necessary to get the business off the ground, amount needed over year 2, 3 and 5 of the business, the plans for your funds and any additional funding required and all ongoing business expenses (salaries, insurance costs, promotional expenses etc.) From here you can plan if you may need additional sources of finance and if so, what sort of finance you may need.
+Commercial finance, invoice finance, factoring or even the right type of banking facility.

 - Projections: Income statements and balance sheets for at least 2 years and all estimates will be based on numbers and analysis put together by yourself.
 They should be as thorough as possible to obtain the best chance of gaining investment for your business.